top of page

 2. Historical Violations: There is a long history of financial institutions being fined for naked short selling.
 For instance, Citadel Securities, a major market maker, has been fined over 50 times for violations of FINRA, REGSHO, and SEC regulations, including wilful naked short selling.

-Case Study: GameStop and Citadel Securities
+Case Study: GameStop & Citadel Securities

 During the GameStop short squeeze in early 2021, Citadel Securities was at the epicentre of the controversy.
 Retail investors, organized through online platforms like Reddit, drove up the price of GameStop's stock, causing massive losses for short sellers.
 Citadel, a key player in the market, faced scrutiny for its role in the trading frenzy and its history of regulatory violations.